 Remember to click Save Changes after making any changes.

-reCaptcha is a powerful tool for protecting your site against different spambots.
+reCaptcha is a powerful tool for protecting your application against different spambots.

-With Patchstack you can integrate reCaptcha easily to your WordPress site's:
+With Patchstack, you can integrate reCaptcha easily into your WordPress applications':

 - Commenting forms

 You can choose whether to use reCaptcha v2 or reCaptcha v3.

 Find information about different reCaptcha versions here!

 To activate Google reCaptcha on your site, you will have to generate a reCaptcha Public Key and reCaptcha Secret Key.
 Here is a tutorial how to generate those: https://docs.patchstack.com/docs/how-to-get-the-site-and-secret-key-for-the-recaptcha-feature

 After all the changes, click on Save Settings.